StaudtPatrick/Tiberius/docs/source/EFOSC2.rst

 Handling EFOSC2 DATA
 ====================
 Firstly, you will need to download your data!
 Navigate to the `ESO <https://archive.eso.org/eso/eso_archive_main.html>`_ science archive facility and find your target.
-Check the box of the files you want to aquire and download the files.
+Check the box of the files you want to acquire and download the files.

 Stage 1: File and Folder Structure
 ------------------------------------

 .. _stage1:

-After downloading and unpacking the EFOSC2 data, save the actual spectroscopic science files into the folder ``raw_science_files`` and the calibration files (e.g. bias, flat, arc, ...) into the ``calib_folder``.
+Under your project folder build the following three folders: ``raw_science_files``, ``calib_files`` and ``data_analysis``.
-Then build the folder ``data_analysis``.
+After downloading and unpacking the EFOSC2 data, save the actual spectroscopic science files and calibration files (e.g. bias, flat, arc) into the corresponding folders.

 1.1: Working Lists
 ~~~~~~~~~~~~~~~~~~~~~~~~~~